Skip to main content

 A mountain biker descends down a large boulder at dusk

-A mountain biker down a narrow steep and rocky trail
+A mountain biker rides down a narrow, steep, and rocky trail

 In the name of efficiency, I plotted the most direct route possible to Pilot Rock.
 In hindsight, that may have been a bit ambitious, as it condensed the elevation gain to much fewer miles.
 The first bit out of camp was decent with just a few tricky steep spots requiring some hike-a-bike.
 But the closer we got to upper Laurel Mountain trail and accessing Pilot Rock, the steeper the terrain became.
 Eventually, the “trail” was more of a washed-out gully hitting more than a 20% grade.
 It was arduous pushing — the kind where you take a quick breather after several steps.
 The good news was that we sure were covering that vertical gain quickly!